 - 2a.
 Develop and implement a process to identify, document, and assess IT internal controls in accordance with OMB Circular A-123. - 2b.
 Implement and enforce a risk management framework to ensure that all systems are identified and undergo a security assessment process in accordance with House policy and industry best practices for federal information systems. - 2c.
 Update SSPs for the House network and all financial systems to include enumerating minimum security controls based on the criticality and environment of the system and documenting these controls in accordance with industry best practices. - 2d.
 Conduct and document security control assessments for the House network and financial systems to test the design and operating effectiveness of all implemented controls.
-For each control tested, documentation should include the description of the implemented control, test steps to be conducted, expected test results, and actual test results. - 2e.
+For each control tested, we recommend that documentation include the description of the implemented control, test steps to be conducted, expected test results, and actual test results.

+- 2e.
 Develop and implement a change control process for all financial systems that ensures all changes are tracked, tested, and approved.
-This includes developing and maintaining documentation for all changes, including change specifications, approvals, test plans, and results of testing. - 2f.
-Develop, document, and implement a process to identify and track all security weaknesses and incidents identified throughout the environment and ensure that appropriate corrective action is taken.
-This process should include the following: - Developing a procedure to test security controls identified as corrected to ensure that actions taken adequately mitigate or correct identified weaknesses. - Developing and maintaining a POA&M, or equivalent documentation, for all House systems and applications to track security weaknesses as well as issues noted as a result of audits. - Maintaining documentation for all identified security incidents throughout the House and ensuring that appropriate follow-up investigations are performed. - 2g.
-Develop and implement an account management process to ensure that inactive accounts and accounts for terminated personnel are disabled and removed in a timely manner.
-This process should be enforced at network and financial-application levels. - 2h.
-Perform C&A testing to ensure that controls protecting FFS data are adequately implemented and operating effectively.
-This includes performing a review of SAS 70 and ISA related to FFS to ensure that adequate client controls are in place.

-- 2i.
-Coordinate contingency planning and recovery policies and procedures to ensure a comprehensive approach that includes the House network, FFS, PD, and all critical financial systems. - 2j.
+This includes developing and maintaining documentation for all changes, including change specifications, approvals, test plans, and test results. - 2f.
+Develop, document, and implement a process to identify and track all security weaknesses and incidents identified throughout the environment and ensure that appropriate corrective action is taken, to include the following: - Developing a procedure to test security controls identified as corrected to ensure that actions taken adequately mitigate or correct identified weaknesses. - Developing and maintaining a POA&M, or equivalent documentation, for all House systems and applications to track security weaknesses as well as issues noted as a result of audits. - Maintaining documentation for all identified security incidents throughout the House and ensuring that appropriate follow-up investigations are performed. - 2g.
+Develop, document, and implement a comprehensive account management process for network and financial-application levels to ensure that: - Inactive accounts and accounts for terminated employees and contractors are disabled and removed in a timely manner. - Account recertifications are completed on an approved, predefined schedule by appropriate staff and determine whether continued access is required and that the access type is appropriate. - Requests for access are documented, approved, and maintained. - 2h.
+No recommendation. - 2i.
+Coordinate contingency planning and recovery policies and procedures to ensure a comprehensive approach that includes the House network and all critical financial systems. - 2j.
 Ensure that configuration settings documented in HISPOL 007.1.11 include industry best practices, such as benchmarks approved by NIST, and document any deviations.
 Additionally, ensure that configuration settings documented in HISPOL 007.1.11 are enforced for all domain controllers. - 2k.
-Develop, document, and implement policies and procedures to ensure that: - CAO financial systems identify incompatible duties and enforce segregation-of-duty controls both at the end-user and administrative levels. - Segregation-of-duty principles are understood by key personnel, such as system and data owners and program managers.
+Develop, document, and implement policies and procedures to ensure that: - CAO financial systems identify incompatible duties and enforce segregation-of-duty controls both at the end-user and administrative levels. - Segregation-of-duty principles are understood by key personnel, such as system and data owners and program managers. - 21.
+Develop, document, and implement a process to ensure that physical access to House information systems is appropriately limited to only those personnel with a valid business need by performing a periodic, complete physical access recertification and further securing the financial application infrastructure by limiting access to only House personnel.